NitinDeswal/totalitycrop-frontend-challenge/README.md

-# Getting Started with Create React App
+# Starbucks Homepage Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built Using React.js, HTML, CSS and JavaScript.

 ## Available Scripts